Madaniarias/Project_2/README.md

 <img width="520" alt="57E85873-18D3-44CD-8C9B-B96F3752D788" src="https://user-images.githubusercontent.com/111761417/207747011-fc4a9bf0-41b7-415f-b588-dedb583f0c74.png">

 **Fig 8.** The following images presents a series of six graphs related to the temperature in the local server.
 Firstly, the raw data for each sensor was plotted.
-Aditionally, a graph with all the raw data frm each sensor was added to identify the level of disparity amongst the raw data for the tempeture there is for the raw data in the local server.
+Aditionally, a graph with all the raw data from each sensor was added to identify the level of disparity amongst the raw data for the tempeture there is for the raw data in the local server.
 Laslty, the meam temperature of all sensor was plotted.

 By Analizing the graphs plotted it can be said that:
 - The minimum temperature recorded during the 48 hours data collection period in the local server was around 17°C.